| Dodi F. Tobin, Ph.D. It is an accepted practice for modern Orthodox high school students to

 the more likely shana bet issues will be worked out to the satisfaction of both parent and

+child.
 The author emphasizes that while many students expect to have adjustment

 difficulties upon return home as a result of becoming more religious, many do not attribute